adaltas/node-masson/core/krb5_server/check.coffee.md

 ## Runing Sevrice

-Ensure the "named" service is up and running.
+Ensure the services are up and running.

       @service.assert
         header: 'Package Installed'